 Italy-based Saipem will serve as the leader of the joint venture for the project, according to a separate news release.
 Saipem said its share of the contract is about $6 billion.
 McDermott said in its own press release that its initial portion of the contract award is worth $2 billion.

 A team from McDermott and Saipem will lead project management, engineering and procurement from a new office in Milan in advance of on-site construction management.
 Chiyoda will provide advisory services for CCS JV.
-McDermott will perform engineering work in London and in Gurgaon, India.
+McDermott will perform engineering work in

 Construction of Mozambique Area 1 LNG awaits Anadarko's final investment decision, scheduled for June, after which the company is expected to issue a notice to proceed with work at the site.